hanabi/hanabi.github.io/README.md

   * Normally, the *Finesse Position* would be the left-most card.
 However, since Cathy's slot 1 and slot 2 card are already clued, Cathy's *Finesse Position* card has shifted down to her slot 3.
 Thus, she must blind-play the blue 1 from slot 3.

 <br />

-### Clue Logic Flowchart

-Following from these principles, this is [a basic logic flowchart](https://cdn.discordapp.com/attachments/140016142600241152/266467290101317632/Hanabi_Clue_Flowchart.png) that describes the general interpretation of a clue.

 ## Strategy Reference